probcomp/Gen.jl/docs/src/ref/mcmc.md

 That means it will take many more steps to get an accurate estimate of the posterior probability distribution on the two structures.

 We would like to use inferred values for `:m1` and `:m2` to inform our proposal for the value of `:m`.
-For example, we could take the harmonic mean:
+For example, we could take the geometric mean:
 ```julia
 m = sqrt(m1 * m2)
 ```
-However, there are many combinations of `m1` and `m2` that have the same harmonic mean.
+However, there are many combinations of `m1` and `m2` that have the same geometric mean.
-In other words, the harmonic mean is not *invertible*.
+In other words, the geometric mean is not *invertible*.
-However, if we return the additional degree of freedom alongside the harmonic mean (`dof`), then we do have an invertible function:
+However, if we return the additional degree of freedom alongside the geometric mean (`dof`), then we do have an invertible function:
 ```julia
 function merge_means(m1, m2)
     m = sqrt(m1 * m2)